Unsupported Browser

 How long before we start to see meaningful data for our site?

-Because ACS NSQIP Pediatric captures data prospectively, it takes most sites approximately 6–12 months to capture enough data to begin to be able to make meaningful comparisons to other sites and to receive statistically significant OR ratios calculated by the ACS NSQIP Statistical team.
-However, any case data saved by hospital in the ACS NSQIP Pediatric registry is available for download and non-risk-adjusted comparisons with all participating sites from the time the hospital begins participation in the program.
-Factors such as how many surgical clinical reviewers (SCRs) the site has and the presence or absence of data automation will also affect the volume of cases submitted and subsequent speed from which a site will have enough data to draw any conclusions.
+Because it captures data prospectively, it takes ACS NSQIP Pediatric sites approximately 6–12 months to capture enough data to be able to make meaningful comparisons to other sites.
+Factors such as how many surgical clinical reviewers (SCRs) the site has, and the presence or absence of data automation will also affect the volume of cases submitted and the subsequent speed the site will have enough data to draw conclusions.

-Our hospital is interested in enrolling in the ACS NSQIP Pediatric.
-What steps should we take to make sure our hospital is ready to participate?
+What steps should we take to make sure our hospital is ready to participate in the ACS NSQIP Pediatric?

-It is very helpful to make sure that your hospital's administration is enthusiastic about participating in the program prior to applying for participation.
-Identifying a surgeon champion who will be the lead in obtaining administration approval and implementing the program is a key step in gaining administration support.
-In addition, determining the sources of funding for the program (hiring of a full-time SCR and paying the program fee) in advance will aid in making the enrollment process run smoothly.
+With an enthusiastic hospital administration on board, it’s important to identify a surgeon champion who will be the lead in obtaining administrative approval in implementing the program.
+In addition, determining the sources of funding for the program (like hiring a full-time SCR and paying the program fee) in advance will help the process run smoothly.

-The ACS NSQIP Pediatric has been designed as a program that is separate from the adult version.
-The pediatric program requires that a SCR be hired specifically for ACS NSQIP Pediatric so that enough data can be captured to result in meaningful information for the hospital.
-If you are enrolled in ACS NSQIP, you will need a separate contract with ACS and will hire a pediatric SCR in order to participate in the pediatric program.
+No, pediatrics is a separate program from the adult program.
+The pediatric program requires that an SCR be hired specifically so that enough data can be captured to result in meaningful information for the hospital.
+Pediatrics is a separate contract from adult NSQIP.
+Hospitals may assess shared resources across the adult and pediatric programs.

 Will data on outpatient operations be collected?